beekbin/simpleRNN/gutenberg/README.md

 and each book has **Plain Text UTF-8** version.
 So it is a ideal source to play for NLP problems.

 Here this python script is used to generate word sequences of sentences from the books.
-The sequences will be fed to RNN, and RNN will try to learn to generate new words.
+The sequences will be fed to RNN, and RNN will try to learn to generate new words with similar style of the input book.

 # Usage